Autumn-Bomb/AutumnEngine/README.md

 Discord:
 https://discord.gg/bf7Uy6EUxa Here is a link to the discord channel we are currently using.
 Feel free to join and ask questions and have a chat :D

+Trello: https://trello.com/b/TZNfdqGI/autumn-engine Here is a link to the public trello board where (most) of the tasks that are being tackled are documented.

 Screenshots:

 Editor (WIP):